djjudas21/photodb-perl/docs/USAGE.md

 Add a new person to the database

 ## `data`
-The `data` subcommand provides a set of subcommands for entering sundry data.
+The `data` command provides a set of subcommands for entering sundry data.
 You shouldn't really need these as data can be entered inline at the point of use.
 ### `data format`
 Add a new film format to the database
 ### `data negsize`